hvuSyslogic/EdgeFabricTutorials/c8db_tutorial/Streams.md

 ```
 By default, unacknowledged messages are stored forever.
 This can lead to heavy disk space usage in cases where a lot of messages are going unacknowledged.
 If disk space is a concern, you can set a time to live (TTL) that determines how long unacknowledged messages will be retained.
-For 'test-stream-1', if 'test-subscription-1' subscriber doesnt consume the messages withing 60mins, it is expired.
+For 'test-stream-1', if 'test-subscription-1' subscriber doesn't consume the messages withing 60mins, it is expired.

 ### Expire messages on all subscriptions of stream
 ```bash